 Despite the economy descending into the worst crisis since the Great Depression, the manufacturing industry held strong.
 Though Utah was in no way exempt to the effects of the recession, manufacturing still managed to grow into a vital industry.
 Flash forward to today and you’ll see that manufacturing comprises 11 percent of all state employment and 14.2 percent of the State’s payroll.
 For every $1.00 spent in manufacturing, another $1.40 is added to the economy.
 That is the highest multiplier effect of any economic sector.

-Of course, the 2000’s weren’t all doom and gloom.
+Of course, the 2000s weren’t all doom and gloom.
 This decade also saw an incredible expansion of medical research and resources, and with it, an expansion of medical manufacturing.
 Seventy percent of arterial and vascular access devices used throughout the world are manufactured in Utah.
 The chemicals used in chemotherapy depend on coal.
-Even everyday painkillers are results of mining and manufacturing.
-We often don’t realize the everyday influence manufacturing has on our lives.
+Even everyday painkillers could not be made without mining and manufacturing.
+We often don’t realize the influence manufacturing has on our lives.

-Somewhat related, manufacturers also have one of the highest percentages of workers who are eligible for health benefits provided by their employer.
-Indeed, 92 percent of manufacturing employees were eligible for health insurance benefits in 2015, according to the Kaiser Family Foundation.
+Somewhat related to that idea, manufacturers also have one of the highest percentages of workers who are eligible for health benefits provided by their employer.
+In fact, 92 percent of manufacturing employees were eligible for health insurance benefits in 2015, according to the Kaiser Family Foundation.
 This is significantly higher than the 79 percent average for all firms.

 The Rise in Technology and Global Expansion

 Similar to the exciting technological advances in the 1920s, there was once again an exciting time of invention and innovation in the 2010s.
-Smart phones, computers, tablets, laptops, Xboxes, smart watches—all became easily accessible and necessary during this decade.
+Smart phones, computers, tablets, laptops, Xboxes, smart watches — all became easily accessible and necessary during this decade.
 Once again, manufacturing expanded.
-You probably don’t think a great deal about the copper, silver, and silicone that go into your electronics, but rest assured, Utah manufacturers are well at work.
+You probably don’t think a great deal about the copper, silver, and silicone that go into your electronics, but rest assured, Utah manufacturers are building electronic goods from all these materials.

 Accompanying the rise in technology, there was also a rise in global trade.
-World trade in manufactured goods has more than doubled between 2000 and 2013—from $4.8 trillion to $12.2 trillion.
-Foreign direct investment in manufacturing exceeded $1 trillion for the first time ever in 2014.
-Across the past decade, foreign direct investment has more than doubled, up from $499.9 billion in 2005 to $1,045.5 billion in 2014.
+World trade in manufactured goods more than doubled between 2000 and 2013 — from $4.8 trillion to $12.2 trillion.
+Foreign direct investment more than exceeded $1 trillion for the first time ever in 2014.
+Between 2005 and 2014, foreign direct investment has also more than doubled, up from $499.9 billion in 2005 to $1,045.5 billion in 2014.

-U.S. affiliates of foreign multinational enterprises employ more than 2 million manufacturing workers in the United States, or almost one-sixth of total employment in the sector.
+U.S. affiliates of foreign multinational enterprises employ more than 2 million manufacturing workers in the U.S., which is one-sixth of total employment in the sector.

 The Made in Utah Initiative

-Over the past 25 years, U.S.-manufactured goods exports more than quadrupled.
-In 1990, for example, manufacturers in the United States exported $329.5 billion in goods.
+Over the past 25 years, exports of U.S. manufactured goods more than quadrupled.
+In 1990, for example, manufacturers in the U.S. exported $329.5 billion in goods.
 By 2000, that number had more than doubled to $708 billion.
 In 2014, it reached an all-time high, for the fifth consecutive year, of $1.4 trillion.

 As we can clearly see, the Utah Manufacturer’s Association has been promoting locally manufactured products for over 110 years.
 This initiative’s objective is to promote the purchases of locally made products, educate the community about the economic impact manufacturing has in the state, and bring a more personal connection to the industry of manufacturing.
 Because, as the history of manufacturing proves again and again, “What Utah makes, makes Utah.”